arangodb/docs/oasis/deployments.md

 ## How to create a private endpoint deployment

-ArangoDB Oasis deployments running on Microsoft Azure or AWS can be changed to private endpoint deployments.
+To isolate your deployments and increase security, you can use the private endpoint feature.
 Follow the steps outlined below to get started.

+{% hint 'info' %}
+The private endpoint feature is only available on the enterprise tier for deployments running on Microsoft Azure and Amazon Web Services (AWS).
+{% endhint %}

 ### Microsoft Azure